Use Social Proof to Sell Better

 Let Satisfied Customers Be Your Sales Force

-Consumer neuroscience research has demonstrated how powerful confirmation cues can be.
-In a 2007 study by DeVries and Pruyn, the presence of recommendations for a digital camera product on a website produced a 20% increase in sales for that product.
+Neuromarketing research has demonstrated how powerful confirmation cues can be.
+In a 2007 study, the presence of recommendations for a digital camera product on a website produced a 20% increase in sales for that product.
 Using social proof cues isn’t just a promising idea; it’s an essential marketing strategy for both product sales and lead generation.
-In addition, creating increased consumer confidence through confirmation helps boost your internet conversion rate.
-Experienced neuromarketers understand how to make this aspect of web design and content produce optimal results and boost revenues.
+In addition, creating increased consumer confidence through confirmation helps boost your sales and marketing conversion rate.